alvinewamalwa/security-operations-lab/README.md

 This repository documents my ongoing hands-on cybersecurity learning journey through structured practical labs.
 The focus is on developing real-world skills in system administration, networking, reconnaissance, exploitation simulation, and security automation using industry-relevant tools.

+## Security Labs

+This section contains practical cybersecurity labs with screenshots to make them easier to understand.
+The labs are performed in controlled environments covering reconnaissance, exploitation simulation, defensive analysis, automation of scans, SET etc

 ---